 Eating habits

-- Elevating the head during sleep
+Elevating the head during sleep

 When to See a Doctor

-- Difficulty swallowing
+- Difficulty swallowing (dysphagia)

-- Chronic cough or throat pain
+- Chronic cough or persistent throat discomfort

-- Chest pain that mimics heart issues
+- Chest pain that requires ruling out cardiac causes

 - Symptoms that return immediately after stopping medication